 Phone: 405 325 4531

-Daniel joined the staff of World Literature Today in 2002, after previous editorial positions at the University of Oklahoma Press and University of Nebraska Press.
+Daniel joined the staff of World Literature Today in 2002.
 A Nebraska native, he received his doctorate in comparative literature—with an emphasis in translation studies—from Indiana University, Bloomington, in 2000.
-At OU, in addition to his work at WLT, he teaches for the Department of English and serves as an adjunct assistant professor in the English department and affiliate faculty member in the Department of International & Area Studies and the Schusterman Center for Judaic & Israel Studies.
+At OU, in addition to his work at WLT, he teaches for the Department of English and serves as an affiliate faculty member in the Department of International & Area Studies and the Schusterman Center for Judaic & Israel Studies.
 A poet and translator, his books of poems include Cast Off (2015) and After Reading Everything (2016).
 His edited volume, Nebraska Poetry: A Sesquicentennial Anthology, 1867–2017, received a 2018 Nebraska Book Award, and his newest edited collection, Dispatches from the Republic of Letters: 50 Years of the Neustadt International Prize for Literature, is forthcoming in fall 2020.
 Daniel’s poems have been nominated for a 2016 PEN Center USA award, Pushcart Prize XLI, and reprinted in the anthologies World English Poetry (2015) and Oklahoma Poems . . . and Their Poets (2014).
 He lives in Norman with his wife and three daughters.

 Poetry, novels, short stories, essays, legal briefs and opinions, travel writing, food writing, memoir—Michelle enjoys them all.
 She collects books but considers even a brief interruption of Internet access a crisis.
 Also a lawyer, Michelle teaches persuasive legal writing to law students and coaches moot court teams.
 She occasionally teaches the Neustadt international literature course and a law and literature course.
 Michelle enjoys movies, cooking, visiting with family and friends, and discovering new cities on foot with her husband, Mark.